cozy/cozy-banks/docs/services.md

 on its type (checkings, savings, credit cards).
 These `io.cozy.bank.groups` documents are created with the `auto: true` attributes.

+## Budget alerts

+A user can configure alerts to be alerted whenever the sum of its expenses has gone past a maximum threshold per month.
+The notification is sent as part of the onOperationOrBillCreate service.

+It is configured from a `io.cozy.bank.settings` document and the last notification date and amount are saved.

+A debug service is built to be able to only run this particular part and not the whole onOperationOrBillCreate service.
+It is possible to run it from the Debug tab in the application (or via Bender).

 ## I am writing a banking konnector, what should I do?

 If you want to benefit from all the features of these services, the most